Catholic Encyclopedia: Purpose

-The Catholic Encyclopedia was designed to serve Catholics and other readers who wanted information about the church from the Catholic point of view.
-The encyclopedia records the accomplishments of Catholics and others in nearly all intellectual and professional pursuits, including the arts, education and science.
-While more limited in focus than other general encyclopedias, it was far broader in scope than previous efforts at comprehensive Catholic encyclopedias, which covered only internal Church affairs.
+The Catholic Encyclopedia was designed to serve Roman Catholics in North America and other readers in the Anglophone world who wanted information about the Church from the Roman Catholic point of view.
+The encyclopedia records the accomplishments of Roman Catholics and others in nearly all intellectual and professional pursuits, including the arts, education, and science.
+While more limited in focus than other general encyclopedias, it was far broader in scope than previous efforts at comprehensive Roman Catholic encyclopedias, which covered only internal Church affairs.

-The Catholic Encyclopedia offers in-depth portrayals of historical and philosophical ideas, persons and events, from a Catholic perspective, including issues that divide Catholicism from Protestantism and other faith communities.
-Since the encyclopedia was first published starting in 1907 and has never been updated (versus the New Catholic Encyclopedia), many of its entries may be out of date either with respect to the wider culture or to the Catholic ecclesiastical world.
-In particular, it predates the creation of the Vatican City State (1929) and the Second Vatican Council (1962–1965), which introduced changes to Catholic practice.
+The Catholic Encyclopedia offers in-depth portrayals of historical and philosophical ideas, persons, and events, from a Roman Catholic perspective, including issues that divide Roman Catholicism from Protestantism and other religious communities.
+Since the encyclopedia was first published starting in 1907 and has never been updated (versus the New Catholic Encyclopedia), many of its entries may be out of date either with respect to the wider culture or to the Roman Catholic ecclesiastical world.
+In particular, it predates the creation of the Vatican City State (1929) and the Second Vatican Council (1962–1965), which introduced changes to Roman Catholic doctrine and practices.